gward35/generative-layout/README.md

 usage: `tileSize=60`

 ## The Seed Param
 provides an identifier or reference to a generated pattern.
-By default a `seed=0` is passed to the url
+By default a `seed=0` is passed to the url.
+Accessing a pattern url with a defined seed will always return the associated pattern unless the `random` param is set.

 ## The Random Param
-allows generation of random patterns everytime the user requests the url (if not passed into url the default is `false`)\
+allows generation of random patterns everytime the user makes a request to the url (if not passed into url the default is `false`).
+If a parameter is not set such as `pattern` or `color` that will be randomized too\
 usage: `random=true`